NewZsh/Notes-for-Learning-Theory/chapter2.md

 **Thm** Let <img src=http://latex.codecogs.com/gif.latex?\mathcal{H}> be a hypothesis class of functions from a domain <img src=http://latex.codecogs.com/gif.latex?\mathcal{X}> to <img src=http://latex.codecogs.com/gif.latex?\{0,1\}> and let the loss function be the 0-1 loss.
 Then, the following are equivalent:

- - The hypothesis class has a finite VC-dimension.
  - The hypothesis class has uniform convergence property.

 <div align=center>